-- Cut the greek yogurt cream cheese into small chunks.
-In a large bowl, add greek yogurt cream cheese, eggs and garlic powder.
-Using a hand blender, mix the ingredients for 5 minutes or until smooth and it begins to rise.
+- Cut the cream cheese into small chunks.
+In a large bowl, add cream cheese, eggs, and garlic powder.
+Using a hand blender (paid link), mix the ingredients for 5 minutes or until smooth.

-- Coat baking dish with butter or non-stick spray and pour ingredients into baking pan.
+- Coat your baking dish with butter or non-stick spray and pour ingredients into the baking dish.
 Top the ingredients off with 1 cup of cheese and bake in the oven for 20 minutes at 350 degrees.

-- While the bottom layer is baking, pre-heat pan on stove top at medium heat.
+- While the bottom layer is baking, heat a pan on the stovetop at medium heat.
+Brown ground beef.

-- Add ground beef to hot pan and brown.
-Make sure your ground beef is broken down into small pieces for cooking.
-Once your beef is browned, drain the extra fat and add tomato sauce, pico de gallo, chili powder, goya adobo, salt, pepper, cumin, paprika and red pepper into pan.
+- Once your beef is cooked drain the excess liquid.
+In the same pan, add the tomato sauce, pico de gallo, chili powder, goya adobo, salt, pepper, cumin, paprika, and red pepper.
 Mix well and allow to cook on low heat for 5 minutes.

-- When the baking dish is complete, remove from oven and allow to cool for 5 minutes.
+- Remove the baking dish from the oven and allow to cool for 5 minutes.

 You can top your casserole servings with your Tex-Mex favorites like guacamole, sour cream, and/or pico de gallo.